d-ries/linux-essentials/03_commandline/02_lab.md

 ## Finding useful commands

-On the [Minetest website](https://www.minetest.net/downloads/) we see a link that points to a specific ubuntu url called `packages.ubuntu.com/...`.
+On the [downloads page of the Minetest website](https://www.minetest.net/downloads/) we see a link that points to a specific ubuntu url called `packages.ubuntu.com/...`.
 This means that you can install the `minetest` package using a CLI tool.

 ![CLI_LAB_Download_Minetest](../images/03/lab_minetest_download.PNG)